learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 ### Bonus Challenge
 Google the `hexadecimal number system`.
 It works just like binary or decimal, but has a base of 16.
 Once you've figured out how hexadecimals work, create a program that converts a decimal number to its hexadecimal equivalent, and vice versa (as above).
 Write your code in the `hexadecimal.rb` file.

-<a href='https://learn.co/lessons/hs-ruby-binary-stretch-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby-binary-stretch-lab' title='Getting Down to Business with Binary'>Getting Down to Business with Binary</a> on Learn.co and start learning to code for free.</p>